ImpostorLex/ImpostorLex/Networking/NET Computer Networks and the Internet.md

 Some pieces of the internet

 ## #Hosts
-- Is connected together by a network of #Communication_links and #Packet_switches
+- Is connected together by a network of #Communication_links and #Packet_switches.

 - Access the internet through their #ISPs (Internet Service Providers)
 	- Residential ISPs (local cable or telephone companies)
 	- Corporate ISPs
 	- University ISPs
 	- ISPs that provided WiFi access in airports, coffee shops, etc and cellular data ISPs that provided mobile access to the internet
 ---

 ## #Communication_Links
 - Made up of different types of physical media
 	- Coaxial cable
 	- Copper wire
 	- Optical fiber
 	- Radio Spectrum
-- Different links have different data transmission rates, transmission rate is measured in bits/seconds
+- Different links have different data transmission rates, transmission rate is measured in bits/seconds.

-- When an end system sends a data, it segments the data and adds #header bytes to each segments thus resulting into packets then send to the destination specified in the header and segments are reassembled back to the original form
+- When an end system sends a data, it segments the data and adds #header bytes to each segments thus resulting into packets then send to the destination specified in the header and segments are reassembled back to the original form.

 ---

 ## #Packet_switches
-- More info on Packet Switching at [[NET Network Core#^7272e3|Network Core]]
+- More info on Packet Switching at [[NET Network Core#^7272e3|Network Core]].

-- Many types of packet switches but two most common are *routers* and *link-layer switches* both forwards packets into their destination
+- Many types of packet switches but two most common are *routers* and *link-layer switches* both forwards packets into their destination.

 - Packets that travels in order of communication links and packet switches from sender to receiver is known as route or path.

 - An example of this in a real world scenario is a commercial trucks, factory wants to move large amount of cargo, cargo is segmented and loaded to fleet of trucks, trucks travels to network of highways, trucks reached destination, cargo unloaded and grouped with the other cargos
 	- Sender and Receiver warehouse = end systems
 	- Trucks = packets
 	- Highways or Road = communication links
 	- Intersections = packet switches

 ---

 ## #ISPs
 ^f4e7d1
 - Is a network of packet switches and communication links.